Smart Fiberglass Solutions Contact Us Now

 Escalator and Elevator Openings

-Smoke curtains prevent vertical smoke spread between floors.
+Smoke curtains help prevent vertical smoke spread between floors through escalator wells, lift openings, and atrium voids.

 Warehouses

-Large openings between storage areas require high fire compartment ratings.
+Large storage areas often require high fire compartment ratings.
+Fire shutters help isolate zones and protect inventory.

 Manufacturing Plants